 Thinking With The End In Mind

-I’ve been participating in an online course called Digital Learning and Leading and last week I planned a course using the Integrated Course Design model by Dee Fink, "Designing A Balanced Blend".
+I’ve been participating in an online course and last week I planned my own course using the Integrated Course Design model by Dee Fink, "Designing A Balanced Blend".
 I am now once again planning a course using “Backwards Design” and the resource I used is Understanding by Design by Grant and McTighe.
 The purpose of the book is a good design—of curriculum, assessment, and instruction—focused on developing and deepening understanding of important ideas.
 As a programmer, I can resonate with their perspective on thinking of “our design” in comparison to software.
 My connection of designing a course as compared to software or programming is to have a purpose, and I always plan and execute for that magic to happen.
 A well-designed course is similar to a well-designed website, well structured

 Grant and McTighe refer to planning travel in regards to the most effective way for a curriculum to achieve results.
 This is a great approach, with desired results we can focus on the content to help make the connection or rather get to our destination.
 Sadly many teachers will rely on textbooks and focus on teaching not learning they will focus on activities that are not at the heart of effective learning.